billymeltdown/viewWillNotAppear/README.md

 [This is the work-around commit that first fixed the problem for us](https://github.com/billymeltdown/viewWillNotAppear/commit/eed676758f84b32ec6f148e1dfd3a32a80b9d7d3).

+We're simply hiding the app view controller and not presenting the login view controller until become active.
+It's a good solution, but it doesn't quite feel clean.

-Since then the code has changed a bit in the sample app, but the master branch remains the work-around demonstration.
-To see it in action, check out the master branch and repeat the steps above.
+The master branch remains the work-around demonstration.
+To see the fix in action, check out the master branch and repeat the steps above.

     $ git checkout master